 Today I’m focussing on tips to help you decide where and when you will get married.
 Your venue is likely to be the first major decision you make and the first thing that you book.

 Realistically, you can’t book any suppliers until you know where and when you want them to work for you.
 So it’s important to prioritise the venue search.

 Hopefully your browsing on Instagram and Pinterest means that your ideas about style of wedding and venue are starting to take shape.
 If you missed the 1st article where I talked about this, don’t worry, you can still read that here.

 This may mean that you now have a clear view of what type of venue you want.
-But don’t worry if you don’t have this yet – you might find that visiting a variety of venues helps you more.
+But don’t worry if you don’t have this yet – when you’re only recently engaged it can take time to work out what you want.
+In this case, you might find that visiting a variety of venues helps you more.

 Different styles of wedding and choosing venues

 So firstly you need to think about the type of venue you want.

 Do you want to get married in church, a registry office or to have a civil ceremony in a licensed venue?

 If you want a religious service, then you need to be looking at churches.
 Civil ceremonies can’t have any reference to religion in them so the service is quite different.